Generalized Neural Sorting Networks with Error-Free Differentiable Swap Functions

 where a sorting algorithm is a function $f$ of $\bs$ that predicts a permutation matrix $\bP$:

 We generalize the formulation of traditional sorting problems to handle more diverse and expressive types of inputs, e.g., multi-digit images and image fragments, which can contain ordinal information semantically.
-To this end, we extend the sequence of numbers $\bs$ to the sequence of vectors $\bX = [\bx_1, \ldots, \bx_n]^\top \in \bbR^{n \times d}$, where $d \gg 1$ is an input dimensionality, and consider the following:
+To this end, we extend the sequence of scalars $\bs$ to the sequence of vectors $\bX = [\bx_1, \ldots, \bx_n]^\top \in \bbR^{n \times d}$, where $d \gg 1$ is an input dimensionality, and consider the following:

 where $\bX_{\ordered}$ and $\bX$ are ordered and unordered inputs, respectively.
 This generalized sorting problem can be reduced to \eqref{eqn:sorting_bs} if we are given a proper mapping $g$ from an input $\bx \in \bbR^d$ to an ordinal value $s \in \bbR$.
-Without such a mapping $g$, predicting $\bP$ in \eqref{eqn:sorting_bX} remains more challenging than in \eqref{eqn:sorting_bs} because $\bx$ is often a highly implicative high-dimensional variable.
-We address this generalized sorting problem by learning a neural sorting network together with mapping $g$ in an end-to-end manner, given training data $\{ \bX^{(i)}, \bP_{\gt}^{(i)}) \}_{i = 1}^N$.
-The main challenge is to make the whole network $f([g(\bx_1), \ldots, g(\bx_n)])$ with mapping and sorting differentiable to be effectively trained with a gradient-based learning scheme, which is not the case in general.
-There has been recent research~\citep{GroverA2019iclr,CuturiM2019neurips,BlondelM2020icml,PetersenF2021icml,PetersenF2022iclr} to tackle the differentiability issue for such a composite function.
+Without such a mapping $g$, predicting $\bP$ in \eqref{eqn:sorting_bX} remains more challenging than in \eqref{eqn:sorting_bs} because $\bx$ is often a highly implicative high-dimensional input.
+We address this generalized sorting problem by learning a neural sorting network together with a mapping $g$ in an end-to-end manner, given training data $\{ (\bX^{(i)}, \bP_{\gt}^{(i)}) \}_{i = 1}^N$.
+The main challenge is to make the whole network $f([g(\bx_1), \ldots, g(\bx_n)])$ with mapping and sorting components differentiable in order to effectively train the network with a gradient-based learning scheme, which is not the case in general.
+To tackle the differentiability issue for such a composite function, there has been recent research~\citep{GroverA2019iclr,CuturiM2019neurips,BlondelM2020icml,PetersenF2021icml,PetersenF2022iclr}.